Summary 2: First Part of the Training (continued)

 See our courses

-It's true that the perspective of the characters isn't great, I hope the upcoming classes will help me with this 😆.
+You’re right, the perspective of the characters isn’t great.
+I hope the next lessons will help me with that 😆.

-Regarding your correction, it's exactly what I had in mind!
-Actually, I think I was too timid with the values (plus I got a bit mixed up between the fact that the farther away things are, the lighter they get, and the light emitted by the fire.
-The information was contradictory and it confused me 😞).
+Regarding your correction, it’s exactly what I had in mind!
+To be honest, I think I was too timid with the values (plus, I got a little confused between the fact that the farther away we get, the lighter the values become, and the light emitted by the fire.
+The information was contradictory, and it threw me off 😞).

-I'll take note of what you did, next time I will dare more!
-Thank you😇
+I’ll take note of what you did, next time I’ll be more daring!
+Thanks😇

 Merci pour ta correction HadH !